Sage-Bionetworks/schematic/README.md

 Download the `config_example.yml` as a new file called `config.yml` and modify its contents according to your use case.

-For example if you wanted to change the folder where manifests are downloaded your config should look like:
+For example, if you wanted to change the folder where manifests are downloaded your config should look like:

 ```text
 manifest: